 The stunning Main Building at the University of Montana Western helped place this school among our great value colleges with beautiful campuses.

 Net Cost: $9,558

 The Main Building at the University of Montana Western is the most notable architectural feature of this beautiful 39-acre campus with its deep red brick and castle-like spires.
 In addition to the main campus, the University of Montana Western Outdoor Education Center is on seven acres of land at Birch Creek, leased from the United States Forest Service.

 Two recent U.S. News & World Report rankings placed Montana Western among the best in the nation and second among “colleges that offer small classes on a budget.”
-The natural landscape offers students premier skiing, hunting, hiking, biking, climbing and fly-fishing, as well as Yellowstone, Glacier and Teton national parks nearby campus.
+The natural landscape offers students premier skiing, hunting, hiking, biking, climbing, and fly-fishing, as well as Yellowstone, Glacier, and Teton national parks nearby campus.

-31. Western State Colorado University in Gunnison, Colo.
+31. Western State Colorado University

 WSCU is the fourth-oldest public college in Colorado and one of our great value colleges with beautiful campuses.